mynl/aggregate/doc/2_x_aggregate.rst

 * A ``statistics_df`` and ``statistics_total_df`` dataframes with theoretically derived statistical moments (mean, variance, CV, sknewness, etc.)
 * An ``audit_df`` with information to check if the numerical approximations appear valid.
 Numerically computed statistics are prefaced ``emp_``.

+Creating an :class:`Aggregate` from the pre-loaded library

+.. ipython:: python
+    :okwarning:

+    from aggregate import build
+    a, d = build.show('^B.*1$')